Party County Committee

 • The annual meeting of each municipal committee shall be held by the third Saturday following the certification of the results of the primary election.

-• When a member of a county committee ceases to be a resident of the district from which elected, a vacancy on the county committee results.
+• When a member of a county committee ceases to be a resident of the district from which elected, a vacancy on the county committee results — to be filled by the respective municipal committee’s remaining members.

-• County committee members may resign upon written notification to the county clerk and their party chair (notarized signature required).
+• County committee members may resign upon written notification to their municipal chair (notarized signature required); the respective county chair then has a continuing duty to update the County Clerk of any vacancies and/or positions filled.

 • The term of county committee membership is determined by the committee’s bylaws.